Fearing defaults, banks rein in credit to Indian jewellery firms

 It was unclear how bankers were deciding which jewellers to support.

-Standard Chartered (STAN.L), State Bank of India (SBI) (SBI.NS), IDBI Bank Ltd (IDBI.NS) and ABN Amro [ABRGPA.UL] among others have become very cautious about their exposure to the industry, bankers and market sources said.
+Standard Chartered, State Bank of India (SBI) , IDBI Bank Ltd and ABN Amro among others have become very cautious about their exposure to the industry, bankers and market sources said.

 "The lack of credit in the industry is definitely a problem.
 Standard Chartered recently denied me a loan," said Prasoon Dewan, chief executive of Eurostar EXIM Pvt Ltd, an exporter of diamonds and precious metals.